saucelabs/sauce-school/codelabs/Module3_SeleniumJava.md

 ### Part 2: Update TestLogin.java to use the Page Object

-Now open the file `tests/TestLogin.java` You will be adding a few things into the test so that it can work with the `LoginPage.js` file you just created.
+Now open the file `tests/TestLogin.java` You will be adding a few things into the test so that it can work with the `LoginPage.java` file you just created.

 You can remove the import of the `By` class since it will now be done with the `Login` page object, you will import it from the Login page object.